Choosing between Affinity and Attio for your CRM comes down to five questions:

 Attio's AI centers on CRM intelligence.
 Ask Attio provides natural language search and action across all CRM data through what Attio calls Universal Context, a semantic index that treats records, emails, calls, and notes as one connected whole.
 Workflow AI blocks handle classification, summarization, and research.
 Call Intelligence offers customizable insight templates.
 Users can select from multiple AI models including Anthropic, Google, and OpenAI.

 ZoomInfo's AI operates at a different layer.
-The GTM Context Graph doesn't just analyze your CRM data.
+The GTM Context Graph does not just analyze your CRM data.
 It reasons across your CRM, conversation intelligence, intent signals, and ZoomInfo's B2B dataset to understand why deals move.
-AI agents inside GTM Workspace (built on Anthropic's Claude) handle account research, outreach drafting, CRM updates, and signal monitoring.
+AI agents inside GTM Workspace handle account research, outreach drafting, CRM updates, and signal monitoring.
 GTM Studio lets marketers describe audiences in natural language and launch multi-channel plays without engineering tickets.
+And ZoomInfo MCP exposes ZoomInfo data directly to AI agents including Claude and custom tools.

 The difference becomes clear during prospecting.
 Affinity's AI tells you who in your network has the warmest connection to a target.
 Attio's AI helps you search your CRM data faster.
 ZoomInfo's AI tells you which companies are in-market, who the buying committee members are, how to reach them, and what message will resonate based on patterns from thousands of similar deals.